 Does Google Discover show ads?

-Yes, Discover may show sponsored content or ads in the content feed labelled as Sponsored or Ad to indicate that it is paid content.
+Yes, Discover may show sponsored content or ads in the content feed labeled as Sponsored or Ad to indicate that it is paid content.

 Is Google Discover free to use?

-Yes, Google Discover is a free feature which is included with the Google app and mobile website.
+Yes, it is a free feature included with the Google app and mobile website.

 Is it possible to monetize traffic from Google Discover?

-Yes, it is possible to monetize traffic from Google Discover using advertising and other monetization techniques.
-However, it is also necessary to focus on providing value and creating high-quality content.
+Yes, monetizing traffic from Google Discover using advertising and other monetization techniques is possible.
+However, focusing on providing value and creating high-quality content is also necessary.

 Google Discover is a wonderful tool that can revolutionize how you browse the internet.

 Finding content that truly resonates with your interests can feel like searching for a needle in a haystack.
 That’s where Google Discover comes in to save the day and bring content bliss right to your fingertips!

 Optimizing your content for Google Discover can be a game-changer for your website traffic and brand exposure.
 By following the tips we’ve discussed and continuously monitoring your performance, you can tap into its potential and boost your online presence.